oshyshko/adventofcode/README.md

  Compiler: ghc-9.0 (x86_64)
  ```

-To run tasks with a particular prefix:
+To run tasks with a particular prefix (also to include alternative solvers):
 ```
 $ ./scripts/build-exec.sh Y15.D06M alts
 -----------+-----------------------+- part 1 ---------------------+- part 2 ---------------------